Ah, fried rice.

 - 1/4 teaspoon pepper

-- In a large wok, heat up the vegetable oil on medium heat.
+- In a large wok, heat up the vegetable oil on medium high.

-- Add the Chinese sausage.
+- Add Chinese sausage.
 Stir and cook for 2-3 minutes.

-- Add frozen vegetable.
+- Add frozen vegetables.
 Stir and cook for another 2-3 minutes.

-- Add white rice (break up any large clumps of rice with a wooden spoon).
+- Add white rice (break up any large clumps of rice with the backside of a wooden spoon).

-- Add the seasoning powder, salt and pepper.
+- Add seasoning powder, garlic powder, salt sugar and pepper.